-We performed this study to evaluate retrospectively the association between PD-L1 and driver mutations among a large series of Tunisian patients with advanced-stage of non-small-cell lung carcinoma.
-We aimed also to describe the baseline demographics and clinicopathologic characteristics among patients with lung cancer and to examine the association between PD-L1 expression, molecular profile and other clinicopathological parameters.
+We performed this study to evaluate retrospectively the association between PD-L1 and driver mutations among a large series of Tunisian patients with advanced-stage NSCLC.
+We aimed also to describe the baseline demographics and clinicopathologic characteristics among patients with lung cancer and to examine the association between PD-L1 expression, molecular profile, and other clinicopathological parameters.